deepabn/ml-workflow-scones-unlimited-amazon-sagemaker/README.md

-# ml-workflow-scones-unlimited-amazon-sagemaker
+# Build a ML Workflow For Scones Unlimited On Amazon SageMaker

-Build a ML Workflow For Scones Unlimited On Amazon SageMaker
+The starter.ipynb contains the code for building an ML Workflow for Scones Unlimited.
+It uses AWS Sagemaker